 The BEAST alarm handler system running in the Counting House monitors the entire Hall B Slow Controls system.
-This includes the HV and low voltage (LV) systems, gas systems, torus and solenoid controls, subsystem environment controls (e.g. temperature, humidity), and pulser calibration systems (among several others).
+This includes the HV and low voltage (LV) systems, gas systems, torus and solenoid controls, subsystem environment controls (e.g. temperature, humidity), and pulser calibration systems (among several others), details can be seen in figure 5.
 The system runs on a dedicated terminal in the Counting House.
 One of the main responsibilities of the shift worker is to respond to alarms from this system, either by taking corrective action following guidance on alarms or by contacting the appropriate on-call personnel.
 Instructions and details on the alarm handler for Hall B are given in Ref.
 [1].